 Backlighting is extremely useful for shooting portrait photography as well.

-You would normally expect to shoot portrait photography with the key light being in front of the subject rather than behind.
+You would normally expect to shoot portrait photography with the key light in front of the subject rather than behind.

 So, using backlighting techniques is going against the conventional method.
 But the results can be very pleasing.

-When you are shooting portraits using backlighting you will notice that the subject has a thin strip of light going across his or her shoulder up around his head and then across the other shoulder.
+When you are shooting portraits using backlighting you will notice that the subject has a thin strip of light going across his or her shoulder up around his or her head and then across the other shoulder.

 This is known as rim lighting and is a beautiful example of how backlighting techniques can be used in portrait photography beautifully.